VW independent sports recap

 Soccer

-The Lancers (0-3) dropped Thursday’s home opener to the Cavaliers.
-Lincolnview’s lone goal was scored by freshman Clayton Leeth, with an assist from Kyle Wallis.
+The Lady Lancers fell to a solid Bluffton on Tuesday.
+Lincolnview’s goal was scored by Abby Myers, with an assist from Maddie Gorman.

-The Lady Lancers were shut out during Thursda’s non-conference action.
-Lincolnview (1-2) will play at Bluffton Tuesday.
+The Lady Cougars were shut out at home, during Tuesday’s Western Buckeye League contest.
+Van Wert (1-4, 0-2 WBL) will play at Lima Sr. Saturday.

 Golf